chjalmar/ga-Trackers/README.md

 ```html
 <a id="trackLogo" href="http://www.example.com/" class="Example a elem">Example</a>
 ```
-I should add this element into the object like this:
+I should add this object to the array:

 ```javascript
 {